NithyaNagarajan/Angular/README.md

 This application allows the user to navigate between pages that show monthly offers and all the available offers  and displays the details of the offer on selection.

-It has 3 components:
+1. It has 3 components:
-1. offers: Displays all the available offers.
+    --> offers: Displays all the available offers.
-3. monthly-special-offers:
+    --> monthly-special-offers:
-3. offer-details:
+    --> offer-details: Displays the offer details - Offer Id and Offer Name

+2. offer.service is used to fetch the mock data to show available/monthly offers.
+3. Offer class is exported and used across the components and has the basic structure for each offer.
+4. app-routing.module.ts has all the routing logic.
+Has the paths to the different components that need to be loaded on navigation.
+5. AppComponent is the bootstrapped module and is the root component that is loaded.